6arshid/6arshid-social-community/readme.txt

 5. Configure components and settings at **6arshid Social Community → Settings**

 == Frequently Asked Questions ==

+= Is this a WordPress social network plugin? =
+Yes.
+6Arshid Social Community is a standalone WordPress social network plugin that adds member profiles, activity feeds, groups, friends, followers, private messaging, notifications, polls, hashtags, moderation, and other community features.

+= Is this a BuddyPress plugin or BuddyPress add-on? = No. It does not require BuddyPress.
+It is an independent social network plugin for WordPress and includes a BuddyPress migration tool for supported data.

 = Can I disable specific features? =
 Yes.
 Go to **6arshid Social Community → Settings → Components** and toggle each feature on or off.